pip-services/pip-services-docs/content/en/node/aws/connect/aws_connection_params.md

 - **client_key**: alternative to access_key
 - **secret_key**: alternative to access_key

-In addition to standard parameters [CredentialParams](../../../components/auth/credential_params) may contain any number of custom parameters
+In addition to standard parameters, [CredentialParams](../../../components/auth/credential_params) may contain any number of custom parameters

 ### Constructors
 Creates an new instance of the connection parameters.

 > `public` constructor(values: any = null)

-- **values**: any - (optional) an object to be converted into key-value pairs to initialize this connection.
+- **values**: any - (optional) object to be converted into key-value pairs to initialize this connection.

 ### Instance methods